devfake/vume/README.md

 }
 ```

 The model class used [PDO](http://de2.php.net/pdo) for databased work.
-Make sure that the PDO extension is activated and you know how to use PDO.
+Make sure that the PDO extension is activated and you know how to use them.

 Access the database layer in your models with `$this->db`.